bgoonz/gists-revamp/by-extension/markdown/Github-Rep.md

 ### The awesome manifesto

 If you want your list to be included on `awesome`, try to only include actual awesome stuff in your list.
-After all, it’s a curation, not a collection.
+After all, it's a curation, not a collection.

 But what is awesome?